Skip to content

 Cesnakova Polievka

-Tip: Eat the bread bowl after finishing the soup - it's soaked with delicious garlicky goodness.
+Tip: Eat the bread bowl after finishing the soup - it is soaked through with garlicky broth and is half the pleasure of ordering it.

 Lokse